 If you have applied for and received Deferred Action for Childhood Arrivals (DACA), this may be the first opportunity you’ve had in a long time to travel outside the U.S. and return legally.
-Something called “Advance Parole” allows you to leave the U.S. and maintain your DACA status, then request reentry using a document called a I-512L.
+Something called “Advance Parole” makes it possible for you to leave the U.S. without losing your DACA status.

 This possibility is neither automatic nor risk-free, however.
 This article will discuss both whether and how to apply for Advance Parole as a DACA recipient.